 What are the best streaming devices?

-We love the Roku Streaming Stick Plus, and recommend it as the best streaming device to friends and colleagues, for two simple reasons.
+We love the Roku Streaming Stick 4K, and recommend it as the best streaming device to friends and colleagues, for two simple reasons.
 The first is that Roku is the best platform when it comes to streaming media.
 Practically every app is on the Roku Channel Store, meaning you'll probably never say "my favorite show isn't on here!"
+And it's finally got Dolby Vision, which it was missing when it was just the Streaming Stick Plus.

 Trust me, as someone who uses at least one device from every streaming platform, if you can limit yourself to just one device, your entertainment cabinet or counter will look a lot nicer.
-Oh, and you can rearrange the heck out of the Roku home screen, putting apps in your order of preference, which you can't on Fire TV.
+Oh, and you can rearrange the heck out of the Roku home screen, putting all of apps in your order of preference, while the Fire TV just lets you control that top row and makes you go to another screen for the rest.

 We also really like the new Chromecast with Google TV.
 Its remote enables you to put down your phone already and focus on what you're watching.
 And the new Chromecast also streams in 4K, with HDR and Dolby Vision.
 On top of that, Android TV app support, via Google TV, means you don't need to worry about missing out on the latest streaming services.
 It's got 'em all.